josetascon/dose-accumulation/README.md

 Dose Accumulation
 -----------------

-Radiotherapy dose accumulation for interfraction images.
+Radiotherapy dose accumulation for interfraction images using deformable image registration.
+This is an automatic tool that accumulate doses using ANTs or Elastix.

 Desing
 ------